rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

-As described in the Group Chat Framework for More Instant Messaging Interoperability (MIMI) {{?I-D.mahy-mimi-group-chat}}, the basic operations of users creating, joining, and leaving a chat map to specific primitives in the Messaging Layer Security (MLS) protocol {{!I-D.ietf-mls-protocol}}.
+As described in the Group Chat Framework for More Instant Messaging Interoperability (MIMI) {{?I-D.mahy-mimi-group-chat}}, the basic operations of users creating, joining, and leaving a chat, map to specific primitives in the Messaging Layer Security (MLS) protocol {{!I-D.ietf-mls-protocol}}.
 Some of these primitives have implications on the design of the MIMI inter-provider message transport protocol.